come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 # ✔️ Test early, test often, test agile

-Now that you have your first layer of tests covered with tons of unit tests, what comes next is... more tests!
-You need to test the integration between all of your components, and you even need to go one level higher to test your application from the point of view of a real user.
+Now that you have your first layer of tests covered with tons of unit tests, what comes next are... more tests!
+You need to test the integration between all of your components, you need to go one level higher to test your application from the point of view of a real user, and you even need to go one level higher to test the interactions with other systems end-to-end.

-To me, this is the biggest challenge, and designing a good test suite that keeps many bugs out of your system can be as difficult as designing the system itself.
-Automate as much as possible, share the load of manual testing... and let your community help you.
+To me, this is the biggest challenge, and designing a good process that keeps many bugs out of your system can be as difficult as designing the system itself.
+Automate as much as possible, share the load of manual testing... and let your community help.

-We'll talk later about community, but I think this is the justification for publishing your code as early as possible: you can get help from early adopters and enthusiasts to validate your system, no only for correctness but also to verify that you are focusing on the right use cases, that you are solving a real problem with a system that is usable.
+We'll talk later about community, but I think this is the justification for publishing your code as early as possible: you can get help from early adopters and enthusiasts to validate your system, no only for correctness but also to verify that you are focusing on the right use cases, that you are solving a real problem and building something usable.

 A lot has been written about iterative development processes that deliver functionalities in progressive sprints and milestones.
 I found that Mike Cohn's